nanoporetech/flappie/README.md

 ## Installation
 Flappie has been tested on Ubuntu 16.04.5 LTS.
 Other systems may be compatible.

-Flappie models and other large resources are stored using [git lfs](https://git-lfs.github.com/) and this extension must be install to successfully clone the repository.
+Flappie models and other large resources are stored using [git lfs](https://git-lfs.github.com/) and this extension must be installed to successfully clone the repository.

 ```bash
 git clone https://github.com/nanoporetech/flappie